sgurgurich/me-dash/README.md

 # Me.Dash - Personalized Dashboard Platform

-A modern Vue.js application that allows users to create, customize, and share personalized dashboards with drag-and-drop panels, dynamic resizing, theming, and user accounts.
+A modern React application that allows users to create, customize, and share personalized dashboards with drag-and-drop panels, dynamic resizing, theming, and user accounts.

 ## Features